brython-dev/brython/www/doc/en/test.md

 ####Brython_Debugger For Developers

-The debugger provides 3 hooks (on_debugging_started, on_step_update, on_debugging_end) which take a callback that you can decide to do whatever you want with.
+The debugger provides 4 hooks (on_debugging_started, on_step_update, on_debugging_end, and on_debugging_error) which take a callback that you can decide to do whatever you want with.

 This debugger is still under development and changes will occur to the API